 There are many airline options, but I recommend the two Japanese airlines, ANA (All Nippon Airways) and JAL (Japan Airlines), which are both highly-rated, popular options.
 They offer many flights throughout the year as they are some of the prime international airlines in and out of Japan.

 At last, you’re in Japan!
-Although I’m sure you’re giddy with excitement thinking about all the places you want to eat at and sites you’re going to see, slow down.
+Although I’m sure you’re giddy with excitement thinking about all the things you’re going to do now that you’re a local…but slow down.
 You have to first register your address at your ward’s city hall within two weeks of your arrival.

-It’s a fairly smooth process as long as you bring the required materials which are your passport and residence card, which you should have received at customs when you entered the country.
+It’s a fairly smooth process as long as you bring the required materials (your passport and residence card), which you should have received at customs when you entered the country.

 They will then ask you to fill out a registration form stating your name, address, the reason for coming to Japan, and other essential information about yourself.
 The Kyoto City International Foundation explains the process in more detail, and it’s a similar experience no matter where you go in Japan.